Tap the Network/Bluetooth GPS

 to close the window: your Mac will remember the pairing as shown in Figure 17 below.
 You can see the Bluetooth GPS service (named ).

 To use the newly created connection select your Android device on the left and click the Settings

 button at the bottom of the window to open the Settings menu, then click the Edit Serial Ports

 menu option as shown in Figure 18 below.

 This will open the serial ports management screen as shown in Figure 19 below.
 This shows the default serial port name provided by Mac OSX.
 You can use this as the serial port to connect to your Android device with.

 Figure 19: the Bluetooth serial port for Network/Bluetooth GPS

 to close the window.
 You can now close the Bluetooth preferences window.

-You can open the port in any serial-capable program: Figure 20 below shows the output using the terminal emulator program.
+You can open the port in any serial-capable program: Figure 20 below shows the output using the

 Figure 20: receiving the NMEA data using the Terminal app and picocom